How to use app pinning to lock your device to one screen

-On Android, screen pinning (also known as app pinning) allows you to “lock” an Android device’s screen to a single app.
+On Android, app pinning (previously known as screen pinning) allows you to “lock” an Android device’s screen to a single app.
 When enabled, a pinned app won’t allow the user of the device to open any other app on the device, or change the most sensitive device settings.
 However, Android screen pinning is not designed as an anti-tampering or kiosk mode, and shouldn’t be used that way.

 Android screen pinning does not secure sensitive data on the device, restrict the user’s access to the camera or photos, or stop a user from potentially accessing inappropriate or malicious content.
 Android screen pinning can’t disable the device’s power button or volume keys, and screen pinning can’t even stop a user from turning the device off.